 - Are drug addicted mothers treated unfairly by nurses?
 Critical social theory is used to explore the relationship between addicted new mothers and nurses.
-Inpatients and nurses at The Fir Square Combined Care Unit at BC Women's Hospital are interviewed to determine if current research is applicable. - Prematurity and the family.
-Does having a premature baby affect the functioning of a family?
-An inpatient family of pediatrics is interviewed to determine if current research is applicable. - Teen pregnancy an epidemic.
+Inpatients and nurses at The Fir Square Combined Care Unit at BC Women's Hospital are interviewed to determine if current research is applicable. - Does having a premature baby affect the functioning of a family?
+An inpatient family in pediatrics is interviewed to determine if current research is applicable. - Is teen pregnancy an epidemic?
 Epidemiology is used to explore the topic of teen pregnancy.
-Community Health nurses are contacted to determine if current research is applicable. - Depression and self-esteem.
-Does depression cause a decrease in self-esteem?
+Community Health nurses are contacted to determine if current research is applicable. - Does depression cause a decrease in self-esteem?
 A student interviews a member of her family with depression to determine if current research is applicable.